Make a difference for yourself and your community!

 What kind of training do I need?

-Crisis Line and Sexual Assault Support Services volunteers receive 60+ hours of intensive training over a six-week period.
+Crisis Lines and Sexual Assault Support Services volunteers receive 73 hours of intensive training over a six-week period.
 The Centerís training emphasizes good listening and communication skills.
 Guest speakers discuss a broad range of topics that volunteers will encounter.
-Role-playing is an important part of training and helps prospective volunteers practice newly-acquired skills.
-Once training is completed, volunteers will have the skills necessary to answer the crisis line or respond to a victim of sexual assault.
+Role Plays are an important part of training and help prospective volunteers practice newly-acquired skills.
+Once training is completed, volunteers have the skills necessary to answer the crisis line or respond to a victim of sexual assault.

 How much time will volunteering take?

-Once you have completed the training course, Crisis Line volunteers are asked to volunteer one four-hour shift per week between the hours of 8 a.m. and midnight.
+After you have completed the training sequence, Crisis Lines volunteers are asked to volunteer one four-hour shift per week between the hours of 8 a.m. and midnight.
 (Overnight shifts are covered by staff members.)
 Volunteers are able to arrange these shifts around their own busy schedules and can work regular shifts or can fill shifts when their time permits.

 Volunteers providing services to victims of sexual assault are scheduled for a minimum of three 12-hour on-call shifts per month.
 Sexual Assault Support Services volunteers are dispatched to the hospital as needed, any time of the day or night.

 Volunteers who have been active for a while often find they want to expand their contribution to the Center.
-A volunteer can be active on both the Crisis Line and Sexual Assault Support Services programs after they have completed their initial commitment.
-Volunteers often assist with training for new volunteers.
+A volunteer can be active on both the Crisis Line and Sexual Assault Support Services programs after they have completed their initial one-year commitment.
+Additionally, volunteers often choose to assist in the training for new volunteers.

 Whatís in it for me?